Una, Himachal Pradesh

-Una is a City with Municipal Council and district headquarter in Una district in the Indian state of Himachal Pradesh.
+Una is a city with Municipal Council and district headquarter in Una district, in the Indian state of Himachal Pradesh.
 Una sits on the border with Punjab, Una is one of the gateways to Himachal Pradesh.
 It lies on the bank of River Swan, a tributary of Sutlej.

 The city's terrain is a mix of both hilly and plain areas.
 In fact, the low hilly terrain gradually flattens to merge with the plains, giving Una a tropical climate which gets quite hot in summer months.

-Himachal has 5 Shakti PeethsChintpurni Temple is located in Chintpurni village, about 45 km north of the city.
+Himachal has 5 Shakti PeethsChintpurni Temple is one of them located in Chintpurni village, about 45 km north of the city.

 Chintpurni Temple, Kila Baba Bedi ji and Pong Dam are major tourist attractions of this area.